 In summary, your submission must include the above information, along with the video demonstration.
 We are not requiring teams to submit code in this Prototype Phase.
 However, if you have not started creating your prototype, i.e., coding your system, before the January 24 deadline, you are likely going to be playing catchup if your team is selected for the MVP Phase.

 Important dates for the Prototype Phase of the Nittany AI Challenge include:

-- Friday, March 31, 2023 — Prototype winners will be announced.
+- Friday, February 2, 2024 — Prototype winners will be announced.